 I was only 19 when I launched Brighterman and I was pretty naïve in terms of how the online market worked.
 I simply thought having a website was enough to generate sales.
-Looking back this naivety of course meant I didn’t hit success as quick as I thought I would, but it made me learn a lot about marketing, the technical side of things and online retail in general.
+Looking back this naivety, of course, meant I didn’t hit success as quickly as I thought I would, but it made me learn a lot about marketing, the technical side of things and online retail in general.
 In terms of how it changed my career, looking back it was the best decision I made.
-Leaving my full time job and creating freedom through working online is something I would never replace.
+Leaving my full-time job and creating freedom through working online is something I would never replace.

 You started Brighterman in 2009.
 How was it then and how is it now, when it comes to online retail?